caos/flux-secret/README.md

 We use flux as it is, with the addition of [manifests](https://docs.fluxcd.io/en/stable/references/fluxyaml-config-files.html).

-* Manifest generators expect a valid yaml out of any command, collects them and once the yamls are valid, pushes them to your k8s cluster(s)
+* Manifest generators expect a valid yaml out of any command, collects them and once every yaml is validated, pushes them to your kubernetes cluster(s)
-* In addition we wrote a little helper that initializes gpg and a gopass store to get gopass up and running with the right permissions
+* In addition to the generators we wrote a little helper that initializes gpg and a gopass store to get gopass up and running with the right permissions
 * To keep things more managable, we use  [kustomize](https://github.com/kubernetes-sigs/kustomize)  to combine the "stock" flux implementation with our changes

 ![flux-secrets-workflow](images/flux-secrets-workflow.png?raw=true "flux-secrets-workflow")